ttaubert/octoblog/source/_posts/2012-10-08-building-a-live-green-screen-with-getusermedia-and-mediastreams.markdown

 {% endcodeblock %}

 Those are the parts we need.
-A \<video\> element that plays the media stream and a canvas we'll use to read and transform image data.
+A \<video\> element that plays the media stream and a canvas we will use to read and transform image data.

 ## The JavaScript